 All schools are required to have a behaviour policy that is published at least once a year to pupils, parents of registered pupils and members of staff.
 This policy complies with section 89 of the Educations and Inspections Act 2006.
-It has been updated following the guidance from January 2016, Step On training which staff undertook in February 2020 and Attachment Aware training.
-The Headteacher must publicise the school behaviour policy, in writing, to staff, parents and pupils at least once a year and the behaviour policy must be on the school's website.
-The named school governor for behaviour is the Chair of Governors, Ralph Bray.
+The Executive Headteacher must publicise the school behaviour policy, in writing, to staff, parents and pupils at least once a year and the behaviour policy must be on the school's website.
+The named school governor for behaviour is the Joint Chair of Governors, Esther Burton.

-Keeping Children Safe in Education (September 2022) requires that procedures to deal with bullying are included within the policy.
+Keeping Children Safe in Education (September 2024) requires that procedures to deal with bullying are included within the policy.
 Please see our anti-bullying policy for our procedures.